FlyingCheburek/snake-game/README.md

 # snake-game
- Classic Snake Game for Windows Terminal (ASCII only)
+ Classic Snake Game for Windows Terminal (ASCII only).